davidjwp/Docs-Misc/Born2beroot/Born2beroot.md

 the last thing to do ommiting the bonuses.

+first off you will need to install netstat, a tool to get information on network connections, it will be used in the script.

+	apt install net-tools

 cron is a command line utility job scheduler which manages background tasks.

 crontab files are files executed in timed intervals, you can create one to give the scheduled output asked.

-this is that script, let's go trough each command:
+this is that script, if you want to know what each command does go [HERE](#script-info):

 	#!/bin/bash
 	wall $'#Architecture: ' `hostnamectl | grep "Operating System" | cut -d ' ' -f5- ` `awk -F':' '/^model name/ {print $2}' /proc/cpuinfo | 	uniq | sed -e 's/^[ \t]*//'` `arch` \